Mohammed Goni: Later career

 Mohammed Goni was a member of the committee that drafted the 1995 Constitution.

 In the April 2003 general elections he ran on the United Nigeria People's Party (UNPP) platform as vice-presidential candidate with Jim Nwobodo as the presidential candidate.
 They were not elected.

 In January 2011 he was elected by PDP delegates in Borno state to be their gubernatorial flag-bearer in the April 2011 elections.

+Death

+Mohammed Goni died on 29 April 2020 in Maiduguri, Borno State, after a brief illness.
+He was 78 years old at the time of his death.